BV-BRC-dependencies/zou-plasmid-prediction/README.md

 The testresult was stored in a file called "prediction_result.txt", which showed the probability that one fragment was predicted as plasmid by the model.

 ## Training new models
 We also provide a script used to train your own model.
 For example, `training_data.csv` is your training matrix in csv format (with header and index column), and `training_label.txt` is your label in txt format.
+Usually, training a dataset containing 10,000 samples cost about 10 minutes.

 This command will train your data and get a new model named "trained_model.h5" in your working directory:
 ```